Sumac, Rhus Juice, Quallah: Good Drink

 As for other uses of the sumac some landscapers remove all but the top branches to create a “crown” effect making it resemble a small palm tree.
 All parts of the stag horn sumac, except the roots, can be used as both a natural dye and as a mordant.
 The seeds have an oil that can be made into candle wax.
 Even the sap of the poisonous white sumac makes a black varnish.

 Yes, there is one poisonous sumac but you probably won’t ever see it and it really doesn’t look like the rest of the sumacs.
 It resembles an alder, has white berries that grow out of leaf axils and prefers to live deep in swamps, meaning you will have to wade to find it.
-In my many years of foraging I have see only three.
+That might be an exaggeration but it likes to be in wet spots.
+In my many years of foraging I have seen it in two places.
 You should avoid it though because it is like poison ivy on steroids.
 It is the most toxic contact plant in North America.
 And without going into a long story I did get poison sumac once.

 So, to get that straight: The edible sumacs have red berries in cone-shaped clusters at the end of main branches.
 They have skinny leaves and like dry ground.
 The poisonous sumac has roundish leaves, pointy on the end, has white fruit that grows out from where a leaf meets the stem, and grows only in very wet places.